STANDARD TERMS OF ENGAGEMENT

 We maintain a trust account for all funds which we receive from clients (except monies received for payment of our invoices).
-If we are holding significant funds on your behalf we will normally lodge those funds on interest bearing deposit with a bank.
+If we are holding significant funds on your behalf for a reasonable period of time, then subject to compliance with the FATCA rules below, we will lodge those funds on interest-bearing deposit with a bank.

 While we use standard virus checking software, we accept no responsibility for viruses or anything similar in any emails or any attachments, which come from our firm.
 We also do not accept any responsibility for any changes to, or interception or, any email or any attachment after if leaves our information system.